 As our new business landscape deals with the realities of Covid, customers are increasingly becoming more comfortable venturing out into the world to do their shopping.
-Now that people are going to stores again, here are a few tips on how to increase footfall in
+Now that people are going to stores again, here are a few tips on how to increase footfall in your store.

 “Are you an [insert store name here] Rewards member?”
 Customers and clerks alike can get tired of the question with every POS transaction, but rewards programs do work.
 According to Forbes, 71% of customers say loyalty programs are meaningful to their brand relationships.